crossbario/autobahn-python/doc/WAMPv2.md

    ## handle any U.S. concert
 ```

-This would match any of
+This will match any of

  * `com.myapp.us.montana.billings`
  * `com.myapp.us.montana.billings.on_concert`